Schirrms/iTop-Network-Speed/README.md

 To Combodo, of course :)

-To the whole iTop Forum, that i read a lot (even i i don't answer so much)
+To the whole iTop Forum, that I read a lot (even if I don't answer so much)

-Special thanks for Molkobain/Guillaume who help so much.
+Special thanks for Molkobain/Guillaume who helps so much.